AUDIO VERSION: YouTube Podbean

 The second ridiculous part of all this is that Samuel looks like he did on earth.
 When we die, we leave our physical shells behind and only our spirits go on to eternity.
 Our spirits aren’t subject to the aging process, nor do they need to don clothes.
 Remember that clothing began as a symbol of shame—when Adam and Eve sinned, they suddenly felt embarrassed by their nakedness.
 Today we still feel embarrassed about being naked, plus God has changed the earth’s climate so that we need clothes to protect us against the elements.
 But what is spirit Samuel doing wearing clothes and why does his spirit have a body that looks all old and wrinkly?
 Yahweh is just putting on a show—presenting Samuel in a form that these humans will quickly recognize.

 Samuel’s response to Saul is also humorous.
 “Why have you disturbed me by bringing me up?”
 Like many today, the Jews bought into the foolish notion that the dead are in some kind of perpetual state of sleep or rest.
 Today we like to chip “RIP” onto gravestones, telling souls to “rest in peace”.
 This is utter nonsense.
-No soul rests in peace (see RIP: Escaping the delusion that souls rest in peace).
+No soul rests in peace.
 They are either active in Heaven or writhing in Hell.
 But here Samuel is playing along with God’s charade by pretending that he’s been startled out of his death sleep.
 Notice how he even goes so far as to suggest that Saul brought him up—something that Saul is incapable of doing.
 Well, now that Saul has started this mess, he’s going to have to finish it.

 “I’m in serious trouble,” replied Saul.
 “The Philistines are fighting against me and God has turned away from me.
 He doesn’t answer me anymore, either through the prophets or in dreams.
 So I’ve called on you to tell me what I should do.”